 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-You may be asking, "What is distracted driving?"
 Distracted driving is any non-driving activity a motorist engages in that has the potential to distract him or her from the primary task of driving.
-Stressful jobs, busy lifestyles and technology are just a few of the reasons why individuals may engage in distracted driving activities.
+Stressful jobs, busy lifestyles and technology are just a few reasons why individuals may engage in distracted driving activities.

-The U.S. Department of Transportation reports that in 2012 (the most recent year data is available), 3,328 people died in crashes linked to driver distraction and 421,000 more people suffered a distracted driving-related injury.
-In fact, 17 percent of all crashes where someone was injured involved driver distraction.
+The U.S. Department of Transportation reports that in 2012 (the most recent year data is available) 3,328 people died in crashes linked to driver distraction, and more than 421,000 more people suffered a distracted driving-related injury.
+In fact, 17 percent of all crashes resulting in an injury involved driver distraction.

 Main Types of Driver Distraction

 There are primarily three types of distracted driving:

 It is important to note that all three types of distraction don't have to happen for a driver to be dangerously distracted.